mitsuba-renderer/drjit/docs/special.rst

 Slicing internally turns into a :py:func:`drjit.gather` operation that reads from the underlying flat array, while slice assignment turns into :py:func:`drjit.scatter`.
-The conversion from a slice tuple into concrete indices is performed by the function :py:`drjit.slice_index` that can also be used directly.
+The conversion from a slice tuple into concrete indices is performed by the function :py:func:`drjit.slice_index` that can also be used directly.

 Limitations